 Looking for a fun challenge that will get you thinking, but not thinking too hard?
 Here are some easy riddles (with a question and answer format) that are great for everyone!
 We’ll go from some simple, short riddles and to gradually getting into the brainteasers that will require a bit more logic and critical thinking.

-Here are 10 easy riddles that the kids will love.
-Each riddle below contains the answer following it.
+Here are 10 easy riddles that the children will love.
+Each one of these fun, easy riddles below contains the answer following it.

 I have three letters.
 I read the same forward and backward.
 And, I know you’ll get the answer, I know you’ll see.
 It’s a word that is important to you and me.
 What word am I?

 It is not in your tummy but somewhere above.
 It is thought by many to be the symbol of love.
 What am I?

 Answer: The heart.